Loading figure…

 “Only God changes climate; it's just a change of weather.
 (Oct 2020)”

-Why: Sponsoring a study related to oilseed cropping aligns with the opposition to environmental regulations and the dismissal of climate change science, as it promotes agricultural practices that may not prioritize environmental concerns.
+Why: Sponsoring a study focused on oilseed cropping aligns with the position of opposing climate change science, as it promotes agricultural practices that may not prioritize environmental concerns.

 View source →May 21, 2026 · Congress.gov